 It is Scotland’s first public sociology course and we continue to be pioneering in the way we think.
 Our students have chosen fascinating and original topics to research for their dissertations, from women’s body image on social media to a community campaign on gentrification.

 The course is student-focused and research-informed.
 It offers students the opportunity to work closely with staff on current, real-world projects and collaborations.

-- This was the first undergraduate public sociology degree in Scotland.
+- Unique in Scotland: This was the first undergraduate public sociology degree in Scotland.

-- Many of our staff are actively involved in social justice, and so you will see first-hand how we can bring what we study to life.
+- Learn from academic staff who are actively involved in social justice: This will enable you to see first-hand how we can bring what we study to life.

-- Our class sizes are smaller compared with some universities, so you have closer and more personal support and guidance from our staff.
+- Support for students: Our class sizes are smaller compared with some universities, so you have closer and more personal support and guidance from our staff.

 On this course you will: